ABRM2002/Metasploit-for-Beginners-Ethical-Penetration-Testing/README.md

 ### Steps

-## Step 1:Use Nmap to Scan for Vulnerable Services
+## Step 1: Use Nmap to Scan for Vulnerable Services

 ![Screenshot 2024-09-27 235513](https://github.com/user-attachments/assets/e8d7a855-ad48-48be-bc2b-dd20a24d476f)